HarryPaniccc/DnD/World of Helodaria/Uldronos Council.md

 Upon the founding of the Empire, the government was in need of Rulers.
 The young empire was in need of rulers, and the noble houses who came from other lands due to opportunity, and who ruled over their own militia were the obvious choices to lead the people of the newly formed Ruina.

 For a few years, a patchwork government protected trade routes and mostly kept the peace.
 After some time, a council of 14 members was elected based on an equal representation-population ratio, in which the amount of members from a race seated in the council would be a fraction of the council that is equal to the fraction of the population that represents that race.
 The council seats were hereditary, and in case an heir would not be found, the next of kin within the noble house would take the seat upon their death.

 Over time, the council adapted its membership, and adopted a few new seats as larger factions grew to power.
 The non hereditary seats include the Arch Mage of the Imperial Arcanists and the High Paladin of Tyr.

 Certain seats of the council are given duties that their families naturally evolved to have a hold over.
 While officially, all members hold the same power, those who are good at their jobs usually see to it as the unofficial authority of the matter.

-The members on the Uldronos Council are:

--

 ## Families of Ruina